orao-network/fuel-vrf/rust/examples/call/README.md

 # Russian Roulette Smart Contract

-It is an example of a Sway contract that calls VRF contract.
+This is a demo game that utilizes ORAO's VRF contract to get on-chain randomness.
+It is written in Sway and published on Fuel's beta-3 Testnet.

-It is published on the testnet (see `CONTRACT_ID` defined in src/main.rs).
+Contract ID is `0xc44327a482115e513e6eec4396a436d158d8aeb90b06d95c1f87089f693125ed` which is also defined as `CONTRACT_ID` in src/main.rs.

 ## Requirements

-* requires forc 0.26.0 to build (see build.rs)
+* requires forc 0.35.5 to build (see build.rs)
 * uses `forc-wallet`-generated wallets

 ## Implementation